 The Project proposes a multitude of recreational amenities on-site, including a pool and club house.
-Because this is an age restricted development with no school age children, there would be even less demand for public open space and recreation facilities, particular for active recreation and sports fields.
+Because this is an age restricted development with no school age children, there would be even less demand for public open space and recreation facilities than a non-restricted age project, particular for active recreation and sports fields.
 As such, no substantial increase in demand for public open space and recreation services is anticipated.
 All applicable recreation fees would be paid by the Applicant.